-Zríny Miklós aka Nicholas Zrinski, the poet and general, lost his life near the castle in 1664 because of a hunting accident.
+Zríny Miklós aka Nicholas Zrinski inherited Csáktornya in 1637.
+He was a famous European poet and general, lost his life near the castle in 1664 because of a hunting accident.
 (Some doubt it was a coincidence and say “that boar who killed Zrínyi spoke German”.
 To me, it is all the more likely because right before this “accident” Zrínyi had been greatly disappointed in the Emperor and gossip said he was offered the Hungarian crown by the Turks in secret.
 What would have happened if he had accepted it and would have opened a corridor toward Vienna for the Turks?
 Think about it.
 It was not for nothing that when the Turks talked about Hungary among themselves, they used to call Hungary “the country of the Zrinyis'”. )

 His brother, Péter, set out from Csáktornya to Vienna in 1671 to clear the charges made against him.
 Although he was promised to get a safe-conduct from Emperor Leopold I, he was arrested.
 He was soon beheaded and General Spankau seized Csáktornya and imprisoned his family members.
 Here you can read more about the Zrínyi family: